h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_4_29_explanation.md

-# Question 29: Encoding Schemes and Information Theory
+# Question 29: Maximum Likelihood Estimation for Categorical Data with Information Theory Analysis

 ## Problem Statement
-Consider a dataset of 100 examples with three possible categories: A, B, and C. Two encoding schemes are proposed:
+Consider a dataset of 100 examples with three possible categories: A, B, and C. The dataset contains: 50 instances of A, 30 instances of B, and 20 instances of C.

+Two encoding schemes are proposed for representing these categories:

 **Scheme 1 (One-hot):**
 - A = $[1,0,0]$